alexandreweiss/mpe-poc/README.md

 - For fast deploy, we assume PoC is deployed as NON highly available.
 This can be changed easily by updating terraform code
 - We deploy Controller and Copilot is same region as first transit in a dedicated VPC

+# PoC follow up

+This page is used to track PoC use cases and if success criteria are met.